"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Introduction

 Figure~\ref{fig:overview} provides an overview of our approach, from data collection through dataset construction to the measurement study organized around these three research questions.

 \textbf{Contributions.} We make three contributions:

-\textbf{(1) Labeled benchmark dataset.} We construct and release the first three-tiered labeled dataset of agent skill security: 98,380 skills (ecosystem snapshot), 4,287 suspicious candidates, and 157 behaviorally-confirmed malicious skills with 632 labeled vulnerabilities and shadow feature annotations.
-Behavioral verification achieves 99.6\% precision, a 150$\times$ improvement over static-only approaches, providing reliable ground truth for evaluating future detection systems.
+\textbf{(1) Labeled benchmark dataset.} We release the first labeled dataset of behaviorally-confirmed malicious agent skills (157 skills, 632 labeled vulnerabilities, shadow-feature annotations) together with the detection pipeline that reproduces the 98{,}380$\to$4{,}287$\to$157 funnel.
+Behavioral verification achieves 99.6\% precision, a 90$\times$ improvement over the strongest static-only baseline ($\leq$1.1\% precision; Appendix~\ref{app:baseline}), providing reliable ground truth for evaluating future detection systems.
 All artifacts, including the dataset, detection pipeline, and analysis scripts, are publicly available~\cite{skillscan_artifacts}.

 \textbf{(2) Multi-dimensional threat characterization.} We conduct the first systematic measurement of the malicious agent skill ecosystem, organized around three research questions that map the threat landscape (RQ1), identify two attack archetypes with divergent coordination strategies (RQ2), and characterize evasion mechanisms including platform-native attack vectors (RQ3).